Tyr Protection / DI Konsult

 The ballistic testing is performed by independent test labs and we also do alot of in-house testing.
 In-house testing is made for example when we want to stress test a material with multiple hits or use calibers or distances not included in the test standards.

 The chart below is a summary of the three mentioned ballistic material standards.
 The body armor standard 0101.06 is not included but the calibers and velocities are very similar to 0108.01:

 Ballistic materials: Steel vs Fiber & Ceramic

 All materials have pros and cons.
-We prefer our special ballistic steel for most applications but ceramic and aramid/PE products are superior in some instances.
+We prefer our special ballistic steel for most applications but ceramic and aramid/PE products are in some instances the better choise.
 When considering a product also remember that the ballistic standards only set the level for what is required at a minimum, but there is no upper limit so two items with the same rating can perform very differently in real life.

 Ballistic steel tends to be better at edge hits and multiple hits compared to fiber and ceramic products.
 We have first hand experience with ceramic plates being penetrated 25mm from the edge and by taking three hits within the same area but approx. 20mm from eachother.
 Both examples are accepted in the NIJ standard.
 In contrast high quality ballistic steel can take hits just a few mm from the edges and are superior when it comes to multiple close hits.

 Ballistic steel is often better against steel core/tipped bullets.
 One example is the swedish m/39B 9mm that easily penetrates IIIA soft armor and usually also IIIA hard polyethylene armor, but is easily stopped by IIIA steel.
 Another example is 5,56x45 SS109/M855 that usually penetrates level III polyethylene armor but not level III ballistic steel.